Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions

-Here, we have used the group decomposition $ G = NAK $.
-On the coset space $ SO(2,1)/SO(2) $, we have that $ g k = g $.
+On the coset space $ SO(1,2)/SO(2) $, we have that $ g k = g $.
 That is, all group elements on the coset are characterized by $ g\in NA $.
-Much in analogy with $ SO(3)/SO(2) $, this can be achieved by taking $ m = 0 $ in Eq. (\ref{eq:InduceK}).
-This gives the subspace of functions that are right invariant under $ K $.
+Much in analogy with $ SO(3)/SO(2) $, this can be achieved by taking $ m = 0 $ in Eqs. (\ref{eq:homogeneousK}) and (\ref{eq:InduceK}).
+This yields the subspace of functions that are right-invariant under $ K $.